Authored by the expert who managed and guided the team behind the Ghana Property Pack

 Which amenities increase rent the most in Ghana?

-The top five amenities that increase rent the most in Ghana are reliable power backup (generator or inverter), water storage with pump, 24-hour security, air conditioning in main rooms, and dedicated parking with good road access.
+The five amenities that increase rent the most in Ghana are 24-hour security, backup power, reliable water, air conditioning and fitted kitchens.

 In our property pack covering the real estate market in Ghana, we cover what are the best investments a landlord can make.